nikikilbertus/InstaHeat/README.md

 It evolves a single scalar field in the FLRW background metric including scalar metric perturbations and backreactions through a phase of metric preheating after the end of chaotic large field inflation.
 Due to parametric resonance the evolution becomes non-linear and the produced tensor perturbations are used to compute the power spectrum of the generated gravitational waves.

+>:exclamation: **Disclaimer:** InstaHeat is scientific code under active development.
+Expect things to be broken, documentation to be outdated and incorrect behavior.
+InstaHeat is written with speed in mind and, sadly, not enough consideration for readability.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->